kthpanor/cb1020/docs/installation.md

 (cb1020) % jupyter-lab
 ```

-which should open the web browser interface.
+which should open in the web browser interface.